zixindh/yt/README.md

 - **Frontend**: Streamlit for responsive web UI
 - **Transcript Extraction**: Apify for automatic YouTube transcript and metadata retrieval
-- **AI Summarization**: OpenRouter API with GPT-OSS-20B model
+- **AI Processing**: OpenRouter API with GPT-OSS-20B model (supports both summarization and Q&A)
-- **Data Processing**: Direct text processing with channel and video context
+- **Data Processing**: Conditional prompt handling with channel and video context

 ### Tools Used